My 27th Birthday

 5. "I also know Blacks are causing more and more problems in this country.
 If we have a civil war we're locked and loaded at home."
 I can't - I don't - I just - what?
 Did you fall into a coma in 1963 and just wake up without realizing it?

 But like I said, most people are in clear agreement that Derek Chauvin is scum and what he did was unequivocally wrong.
 I really believe and hope that George Floyd's death is the tipping point that will bring about difficult, painful but oh so necessary and long overdue change.
-Today I participated in only my second protest ever (I wore a mask and was pleased that virtually everyone else did too), and the atmosphere and the honks and waves and raised fists from hundreds of cars driving past just reinforced that feeling.
+Today I participated in only my second protest ever (I wore a mask and was pleased that everyone else except a few conservatives who showed up to argue did too), and the atmosphere and the honks and waves and raised fists from hundreds of cars driving past just reinforced that feeling.
 Very, very few people flipped us off or yelled at us and only one middle-aged white guy showed up to let us know that he isn't racist but he doesn't support Black Lives Matter because it's violent.
 I don't feel up to going into a ton of detail like I did last time, but maybe I will next week or whenever.
 If I happen to see any pictures of myself I'll pass them along even though I hate pictures of myself.